munin-monitoring/munin/doc/tutorial/alert.rst

 Let Munin croak alarm
 =====================

-As of Munin 1.2 there is a generic interface for sending warnings and errors from Munin.
+Munin offers a generic interface for sending warnings and errors.
 If a Munin plugin discovers that a plugin has a data source breaching its defined limits, Munin is able to alert the administrator either through simple command line invocations or through a monitoring system like Nagios or Icinga.